ThibaultEmo/ece-webtech-2023-fall/modules/08.supabase/lab.md

 5. Insert data into Supabase (medium level)
 6. Row-level security (medium level)

+## Prerequisites

+Checkout `lab8-initial` tag in your [corrections repository](../../../../README.md#correction-repositories-and-supporting-source-code), it contains necessary imports for the further steps.
+Understand them by reading the latest commit, and import the changes to your application (you need the files related to the "contacts" pages).

 ## Part 1.
 Supabase installation (medium level)

 > Note!
 The instructions below could contain legacy.
 It is recommended to use [this guide of local development with Supabase](https://supabase.com/docs/guides/cli/local-development).